shom-fr/xoa/README.rst

 Documentation
 -------------

-The xoa documentation is currently hosted by readthedocs pages: https://xoa.readthedocs.io
+The xoa documentation is currently hosted on readthedocs: https://xoa.readthedocs.io